 Now it is only about two more miles of gawking in amazement before the water ends and you continue by foot.

-Hiking into the lower portion of Antelope Canyon
+Hiking into a portion of lower Antelope Canyon

 Slowly the walls around you will get more and more narrow, until eventually you will see some land ahead.
-This area is too tight for boats, so you’ll only see other paddlers here.
+This area is too tight for boats, so you’ll only see other kayakers and paddleboarders here.

 Since the wind was supposed to pick up in the next few hours, we didn’t hike very far.
 But, we couldn’t help but wander until we found some of those epic slot canyons we came for.
 We turned around just before the trail splits, about a mile in.
 However, you could go further, if time allows.

-While you likely won’t be alone here, or on your way to this epic spot, it is way less crowded than a guided tour through the more popular area of the canyon.
+While you likely won’t be alone here, or on your way to this epic spot, it is way less crowded than a guided tour through the more popular area of Antelope Canyon.
 So, take it in and enjoy.
 It is a bit of a hidden gem!